Kong/docs.konghq.com/app/docs/0.10.x/proxy.md

 Host:
 ```

-But would not match a `POST` or a `DELETE` request.
+But would not match a `POST` or `DELETE` request.
 This allows for much more
 granularity when configuring APIs and Plugins.
 For example, one could imagine
-two APIs pointing to the same upstream service: one allowing for `GET` requests
-and unprotected, and a second one filtering out `POST` requests and applying
+two APIs pointing to the same upstream service; one API allowing unlimited unauthenticated `GET` requests, and a second API allowing only authenticated and rate-limited `POST` requests (by applying
-authentication or rate limiting plugins on such requests.
+the authentication and rate limiting plugins to such requests).

 [Back to TOC](#table-of-contents)

 ### Routing priorities

-It is now clear that an API may define matching rules based on its `hosts`,
+An API may define matching rules based on its `hosts`,
 `uris`, and `methods` fields.
-It is also clear that for Kong to match an
+For Kong to match an
 incoming request to an API, all existing fields must be satisfied.
 However,
-Kong allows for quite some flexibility by allowing one to define two APIs with
+Kong allows for quite some flexibility by allowing two or more APIs to be configured with
-fields containing the same values.
-Let's explore the priority rules when such
+fields containing the same values - when this occurs, Kong applies a priority rule.
-APIs are configured.

-The rule of thumb is the following: **when evaluating a request, Kong will try
+The rule is that : **when evaluating a request, Kong will first try
-to match the APIs with the most rules first**.
-Example:
+to match the APIs with the most rules**.

+For example, two APIs are configured like this:

 ```json
 {